Zinoxx0/Libft_Tester/README.md

 libt
 ```

-You can also skip the menu and run a command directly:
+You can also skip the menu and run a specific test or group directly:

 ```sh
 libt ft_strlen.c